pauldardeau/misere/README.md

 Configuration File
 ------------------
 Misere uses an .INI for configuration.
-See 'What's an INI file' if you're not familiar with them.
 The .INI format was chosen because it's very simple and I like simple.

 Building